 The plan is to clean routes on the Saturday and enjoy the fruits of our labour by climbing on the Sunday.
 The BMC is laying on a barbecue at Winshields Farm Campsite on the Saturday evening as thanks for your efforts.
-There is a decent pub a very short walk away.
+There is a good pub (Twice Brewed Inn) a very short walk away.